 - How Do I Become a High School English Teacher?

 Related Articles/Websites …

 While most people reading this article speak English, how we speak, how well we write, and how well we understand others’ articulations has huge implications for our relationships and careers.
 The difference between one who can communicate well and one who can communicate only adequately can be the difference of hundreds of thousands of dollars over a lifetime, in terms of job and promotion opportunities alone.
 Indeed, one of the most important skills employers look for is command of the English language, as it’s often also an indicator of intelligence, interpersonal skills, leadership ability, and various other skills that are important for success in the workplace.

-There even are places where English completely disappears.
-(In America, they haven’t used it for years!) —Professor Higgins, My Fair Lady
+There even are places where English completely disappears.—Professor Higgins, My Fair Lady

 In addition to those careers more obviously impacted by language facility such as academics, writers, lawyers, entertainers, and advertisers, language skills also impact many of our other career options—and much more than we think.
 Retailers and service providers who speak better provide better customer service, and thus generate more sales.
 Mechanics and repairmen who communicate effectively develop better customer rapport, and so generate more repeat business.
 Police officers who write better spend less time on paperwork and reports, resulting in more time spent on engaging crime.
 Social workers and government employees who have a greater command of English are able to get more information from interviews, and have to spend less time struggling with confusing policies.
 And so on.